angular/angular/aio/content/guide/devtools.md

 ### Update property value

-Like Chrome DevTools, the properties view lets you edit the value of an input, output, or another property.
+Like browsers' DevTools, the properties view lets you edit the value of an input, output, or another property.
 Right-click on the property value.
 If edit functionality is available for this value type, you'll see a text input.
 Type the new value and press `Enter`.